olof/olof.github.io/_posts/2019-10-23-dns-monitoring.md

 ```

 It can also export to CSV or XML, as well as expose a simple web
 interface via its builtin web server.
-We can use the capture
-files and packetq to generate reports like most queried domains.

-By having these pcap files around, we can later write tools to
+By having these pcap files
-create reports.
-For instance, the following expression will
+around, we can later create reports.
+For instance, the following
-generate a list of most popular domains by number of replies
+expression will generate a list of most popular domains by number
-(based on an expression listed in the [PacketQ
+of replies (based on an expression listed in the [PacketQ
 FAQ][packetq/faq]).

 ```